What are the Responsibilities of the Visiting Committee?

 What are the Performance Expectations?

 Visiting Committee members must meet a certain standard of performance in order to be effective and to maintain Accreditation’s credibility and accountability.
-See the Site Visit Expectations.
+See the Site Visit Instructions.

-- Participation: at least one peer reviewer activity a year
+- Participation: completes at least one peer review activity a year

-- Ethics: adheres to the highest standards of ethical behavior and maintain total confidentiality
+- Ethics: adheres to the highest standards of ethical behavior and maintains total confidentiality

 - Communications skills: demonstrates effective oral and written communication